Jean-Charles de Coucy: Career

 He was appointed bishop of La Rochelle by Louis XVI on 23 October 1789 and his appointment was confirmed by Pius VI on 14 December.
-Its seat was almost immediately suppressed, on 12 November 1789, by the Civil Constitution of the clergy.
-The dioceses are redrawn to correspond to the division of the departments, and that of La Rochelle is broken up.
+The seat was almost immediately suppressed, on 12 November 1789, by the Civil Constitution of the clergy.
+The dioceses were redrawn to correspond to the division of the departments, and that of La Rochelle was broken up.
 His monarchist convictions led him to exile in Spain.
 As early as 1791 he saw a difficult emigration.
-Based in Guadalajara, he organizes a mutual assistance fund between exiles2 and solicits the financial support of the Spanish upper clergy.
+Based in Guadalajara, he organized a mutual assistance fund between exiles and solicited the financial support of the Spanish upper clergy.

-He refused his resignation to Pius VII in 1801, contributing by this refusal to elicit the schism of the Little Church of the Two Sèvres.
-Refractory to the civil constitution of the clergy, he also became refractory to the concordat.
-A significant part of his clergy followed him and returned to resistance.
-Letters from the exile, false or authentic, maintain the movement of resistance in the parishes.
-Dissenting parish priests are either displaced or tolerated.
-In 1803, on a report from Dupin, Prefect of the Deux-Sèvres, Bonaparte asked the King of Spain to arrest Coucy.
-He was then imprisoned and did not leave until 1807, at the instigation of Abbé Émery and Archbishop Fesch.
+He refused his resignation to Pius VII in 1801, which contributed the schism of the Little Church of the Two Sèvres.
+Refractory to the civil constitution of the clergy, he was also resistant to the Concordat of 1801.
+A significant part of his clergy followed him and turned to resistance.
+His letters from the exile, false or authentic, maintained the movement of resistance in the parishes.
+Dissenting parish priests were either displaced or tolerated.
+In 1803, on a report from Dupin, Prefect of the Deux-Sèvres, Bonaparte requested the King of Spain to arrest Coucy and he was subsequently imprisoned until 1807, at the instigation of Abbé Émery and Archbishop Fesch.

-Returning to France in 1814, he assured his vicars general that he had not been the author of any letters since 1804.
+Returning to France in 1814, he assured his vicars general he had not authored any letters since 1804.
 During the Hundred Days he accompanied King Louis XVIII to Ghent.
-In 1816 he finally gave his resignation to the king of the bishopric of La Rochelle and was appointed to the prestigious title of Archbishop of Reims on August 8, 1817, as a reward for his fidelity to the Bourbons.
-In 1819 he publicly disapproved of the movement of the Little Church which persists.
-He was created a peer of France on 31 October 1822.
-He died in Reims on 9 March 1824.
+In 1816, he gave his resignation of the bishopric of La Rochelle to the king and was appointed to the prestigious title of Archbishop of Reims on August 8, 1817, as a reward for his fidelity to the Bourbons.
+In 1819, he publicly disapproved of the movement of the Little Church, of which persists to this day.
+He was created a peer of France on 31 October 1822 and died in Reims on 9 March 1824.